cornell-netlab/capisce/semantics.md

 as special.
 Though I do discuss how to implement them as a dataplane-only construct using the total-function semantics at the end.

+From a platonic perspective this makes sense.
+A table can be thought of as a function from packets to action/action data pairs.
+This is, I think, how Petr4/Poulet4 handle tables.

 ## First, A Problem

-I found a bug in my approach to this problem.

 In order to provide semantics to dataplane constructs like "hit", I've instrumented the program with ghost state (a la p4v) and then I use that ghost